 How You Can Be More Gracious in the Workplace

-Taking the time to say thank you to your colleagues can have far-reaching benefits not only their health but to the bottom line of the company.
+Taking the time to say thank you to your colleagues can have benefits that reach beyond health — gratitude can have a noticeable effect on the company’s bottom line.

-Studies have linked practicing gratitude to happier, healthier, harder working people.
-Grateful people have 10% fewer stress-related injuries, are more likely to be physically fit, and have blood pressure 12% lower than people who don’t practice gratitude.
+Studies have linked practicing gratitude to happier, healthier, harder-working people.
+Grateful people have 10% fewer stress-related injuries, are more likely to be physically fit, and have blood pressure as much as 12% lower than those who don’t practice gratitude.

 Here are a few tips which will help put you in the mindset to express and receive gratitude from your coworkers:

-• Watch Your Language: Grateful people deliberately use words like gifts, givers, blessings, blessed, fortune, fortunate, and abundance in their everyday life.
+- Watch Your Language: make a conscious effort to use words of gratitude in your everyday life, like gifts, givers, blessings, blessed, fortune, fortunate, and abundance.

-• Ask Yourself Three Questions: Use the meditation technique known as Naikan, which involves asking yourself three questions: “What have I received from __?”, “What have I given to __?”, and “What troubles and difficulty have I caused?”
+- Ask Yourself Three Questions: use the meditation technique known as Naikan, which involves asking yourself three questions: “What have I received from __?”, “What have I given to __?”, and “What troubles and difficulties have I caused?”

-• Remember the Bad Times: To be grateful in your current state, it is helpful to remember difficult times you experienced in your past.
-When you remember how difficult previous points of your life were and how far you have come since then, you set up an explicit contrast in your mind, and this contrast is fertile ground for gratefulness.
+- Remember the Bad Times: to be grateful in your current state, it helps to remember difficult times you experienced in the past.
+When you remember how difficult previous points of your life were and how far you have come since then, you set up an explicit contrast in your mind.
+This contrast is fertile ground for gratefulness.

-• Give Thank You Notes: Taking the time to write a thank you note and drop if off with a short message can make a person’s day.
-Keep stationary at your desk and pen a quick note whenever you want to give someone thanks.
+- Give Thank You Notes: taking the time to write a thank you note with a short message can make someone’s day.
+Keep stationary at your desk and pen a quick note whenever you notice the opportunity to give someone thanks.

 As we head into the Thanksgiving weekend, remember giving a little gratitude to your colleagues can go a long way.
 It can have a huge effect on their productivity, health, and morale.
 By operating with gratefulness on your mind, you can create a happier and better place to work.